cbai123/databases/phase_two/student_directory/cohort_repository_design_recipe.md

 Otherwise, [follow this recipe to design and create the SQL schema for your table](./single_table_design_recipe_template.md).

-*In this template, we'll use an example table `students`*
+*In this template, we'll use an example table `cohorts`*

 ```
 # EXAMPLE

-Table: students
+Table: cohorts

 Columns:
 id | name | cohort_name